Responding to common questions & challenges

 3. What you say on your show is just your own

 Don't confuse interpretation with reading.
-It's not a mystery.
-Words actually do mean something!
-The Bible was written to be read and understood, not "interpreted."
-So to say that something is "our interpretation" of the Bible makes about as much sense as claiming that "two plus two equals four" is just "our interpretation" of arithmetic.
+It's not such a great mystery.
+(Words actually do mean something!)
+While there are some parts of the Bible that require a more careful study and analysis to properly understand the meaning, by and large, the Bible was written to be read and understood, not "interpreted".
+We are often accused of having our own "interpretation" of the Bible, but in fact, our goal is simply to abide by what it actually says.
+So this accusation makes about as much sense as claiming that two plus two equals four is just "our interpretation" of arithmetic.

 However, there are many who do misinterpret the Bible.
 And how do they do this?
-Well, they reject what it actually says.
+Well, they reject what it actually says--they will accept the parts they like, and reject the parts they don't.
 Sometimes they will say that one passage or another is in error.
 Or they will take a passage entirely out of its context and make it say something that it never intended to say.
 This is interpreation...or rather, misinterpretation.

-If you hear something that you think is a misinterpretation of the Bible, or a faulty understanding of it, by all means, contact us, and we can talk about it.
+If the Bible is really God's word, then we should expect that God intends for us to understand it, that it actually means something, that it shouldn't be so vague or inscrutable that any arbitrary so-called "interpretation" is as good as the next.
+What possible use would the Bible be if that were the case?
+But if you hear something that you think is a misinterpretation of the Bible, or a faulty understanding of it, by all means, contact us, and we can talk about it.

 top